burkfers/qmk_userspace_features/maccel/readme.md

 * Second, change your LIMIT variable (which is now lower instead of upper limit): $\text{limit}_{new} = \dfrac{{DPI}_{old}}{{DPI}_{new}}$
 * Your other variables can remain the same.
 * If using via, make sure to clear EEPROM for the new settings to take effect.

+### 2024 March 10

+A keycode for toggling mouse acceleration was added: If you enabled maccel keycodes, you must add a fifth keycode to your enum and add it to the shim between the record and takeoff arguments.
+Don't forget to place it on your keymap!

 ### 2024 March 1